spokestack/spokestack.io/content/docs/React Native/nlu.md

 }
 ```

 Then just call `classify` with the text you want to classify.
-The second argument, a dictionary, is currently unused.
+The second argument, a plain object, is currently unused.

 ```javascript
 Spokestack.classify('Tea, earl grey, hot', {})
 ```

-Your `onClassification` event will receive a dictionary with the following structure:
+Your `onClassification` callback will receive an object with the following structure:

 ```javascript
 {